 Eventually all of the coating has fizzed away, the paper becomes fully waterlogged, and it sinks down to the bottom.
 It no longer generates ripples, but the ripples it caused before affected other pieces of paper that are still floating, and thus the ripples they in turn generate as time goes on are therefore indirectly affected by floating existence of this piece of paper.

 Now we can obviously see that this Life has its existence extending far beyond the life that gave rise to it, perhaps indefinitely.
-But what are we talking about here: a Life, like a Pattern, some set of objective events taking place in the world.
-Activity in the human brain as well is made up of patterns.
+The memories other people have of a person continue to influence their own thoughts and actions, that is, their own Lives.
+The ripples continuing in the pool after a ball of paper has dropped to the bottom are partly a result of the ripples it made.
+One could mathematically analyze the continuing ripples as resulting from multiple components, each one a Pattern, ended or currently present.
+Thus we can see that a Life continues a virtual existence, one that, like a Pattern, actually consists of some set of objective events taking place in the world, inside or outside people’s brains.
+After all, activity in the human brain as well is made up of patterns.
 Patterns of electrico-chemical impulses flitting back and forth, physical events.

 We do not know the nature of the relation between these electrico-chemical patterns and the awareness they are associated with.
 But for the purposes of this analogy we do not need to — it is enough to know that the patterns and the awareness are in some way codependent — when one stops, the other is invariably stopped as well, and it must surely be that their operation is equally bound together.
 And so then we ask, what of these Patterns we discussed, and ultimately of Lives?
 Could there be some manner of awareness associated with them?